Aliviahhilliard/Spacebook/README.md

 ## Features

 * WHEN a user signs up,
-* THEN they can create and personalize their profile.
+* THEN they can create their profile with a randonly added profile picture.
-* WHEN a user selects their profile picture,
-* THEN a picture generates for them.
 * WHEN a user adds a friend,
 * THEN they can view and engage with that friend's content.
 * WHEN a user posts content,
 * THEN it appears on their timeline for friends to interact with.
-* WHEN a user clicks on the translate button,
+* WHEN a user clicks on the translate all button,
 * THEN the text will translate from alien text to English and vice versa.

 ## Installation